mattdavis90/hantek-wave-viewer/wavefiles/README.md

 # Wavefile Samples

+To determine the header structure I made some sample captures on a DSO2C10 and observed differences in the header using the [Kaitai Web IDE](https://ide.kaitai.io).

+From this it can be seen that there is a consistent 348 Bytes header.
+Further inspection of the larger files shows that it is actually 344 Bytes header with a 4 Byte footer (constant 0x78563412 - which implies the file is little-endian).
+Also of note is that the scope was set to 4000 samples and the file grows by 8000 Bytes per channel, indicating `16-bit signed integer` as the data type.

+I used [Kaitai Struct](https://kaitai.io) to analyse the files and mark the various bytes in the header that aligned to the parameters that I had changes.
+The `ksy` file is available in the [repo](https://github.com/mattdavis90/hantek-wave-viewer/blob/master/hantek_wave_viewer/kaitai/hantek.ksy).
+From this file Kaitai generates Python and C++ bindings.

+### Included Sample Files

 filename | Ch1 VpD, offset | Ch2 VpD, Offset |  Timebase  | Trigger | Comments                 | filesize
 ---------|-----------------|-----------------|------------|---------|--------------------------|----------
  26_0    |      Off, 1V,0V |       Off,1V,0V |   2m,   0  |  Ch1,0V |                          |    348